Keeshae Eunique Jacobs

 After Keeshae disappeared, Toni had some of her daughter's friends take her to the address where she had supposedly been dropped off on the night she went missing.
 It was a house in the Church Hill neighborhood of Richmond.

-He moved to Florida after Keeshae went missing.
-In November 2022, he was charged with murder and tampering with evidence in the death of Ashley Fowler, a Jacksonville, Florida woman who was murdered in his home with a hammer.
-He could have faced the death penalty.
+After his release from prison in 2022, Tucker moved to Florida.
+In November 2022, he was charged with murder and tampering with evidence in the death of Ashley Fowler, a Jacksonville, Florida woman who met him on a dating website.
+She was found murdered in her home, strangled and beaten with a hammer, only hours later.
+When the police arrested Tucker, he was still nearby and was carrying the murder weapon and some of Fowler's belongings.

 Since Keeshae's disappearance she hasn't used her cellular phone, bank card, email or Facebook account.
 It's uncharacteristic of her to leave without warning, and Toni believes at least one of her friends knows more about her disappearance than she has disclosed.